maicher/kmscan/README.md

 # kmscan

-Canon Lide dedicated wrapper for scanimage(1) with image processing enhancements for scanning photos.
+Canon Lide dedicated wrapper for scanimage(1) with image processing enhancements.

 ## How to run